 When blood glucose (sugar) levels are out of the normal range, complications may develop.
 These include the following:

 Hypoglycemia is more common in people who take insulin to control their glucose levels.
-But it can also occur in people who take oral medication.
+It can also occur in people who take oral medication.
 Hypoglycemia can be caused by any of the following:

 Hypoglycemia can be managed if you recognize the symptoms and treat them right away.
 The symptoms include: